todarom3/SeniorProject/Notes/cavanaugh_notes.md

 Week 7: On this week I completed making our midterm presentation and help to figure out what is going to be done in the second half of the semester.

 Week 8: On this week we presented the midterm presentation.
-I also worked on creating a more complex and realistic transaction generator that accounts for more patterns, and has more features.
+I also worked on starting to create a more complex and realistic transaction generator.

+Week 9: On this week I completed the more complex transaction generator that accounts for more fraud patterns, and has more features.
+I also created a file called FakeTransactionInfo.txt which is located in the Transactions folder.
+This file clearly documents how the transaction generator works, and what fraud patterns it accounts for.

+Week 10: Spring Break!
+On this week I did some minor changes.
+I updated the readme description to no longer have random project info, and instead instructions on how to run/use the different parts of our project.
+The project info got moved into its own file called ProjectInfo.txt.
+Additionally, I helped plan out who is going to be working on the remaining parts of our project.

+Week 11: On this week I focused on making a system diagram for our project that clearly shows how the different components of our project interact.
+All work relayed to the system diagram cam be found in the SystemDiagram folder.
+Other work this week TBD